danik75/shutterfly-interview/README.md

-# niq-interview
+# shutterfly
 Some useful instruction on how to run the application against a postgres instance.

 # Start postgres using docker (requires docker installation on the machine)
-To start postgres please use the docker compose in the niq-interview/docker folder.
+To start postgres please use the docker compose in the shutterfly/docker folder.
-Via commandline, go to the _niq-interview/docker_ subdirectory and run command _docker-compose up_
+Via commandline, go to the _shutterfly/docker_ subdirectory and run command _docker-compose up_

 # Start the Spring boot application
 Please change directory to the root project dir and run the maven script: